 - Position the rack before turning the oven on.
-See "Broiling rack position chart" on page 16. - 2.
-Put the broiler pan and food on the rack. - Close the door to the Broil Stop position (open about 4 inches [10.2 cm]).
+See "Broiling rack position chart" on page 17. - 2.
+Put the broiler pan and food on the rack. - 3.
+Close the door to the Broil Stop position (open about 4 inches [10.2 cm]).
 The door will stay open by itself.

-NOTE: The door must be partly open whenever the oven is being used to broil.
-Leaving the door open allows the oven to maintain proper temperatures.
+NOTE: Leave the door partly open whenever using the oven to broil.
+This allows the oven to maintain proper temperatures.